I was a plebe long-range fisherman leaving from San Diego on an October 10-day trip.

 We were heading south into Mexican water to fish for pelagic species along “the ridge,” a very long, narrow highpoint which parallels the coast and rapidly disappears into water thousands of feet deep.

 Perhaps because it is the time of year when daytime temperatures there start to transform from brutally to less brutally hot, October traditionally offers good action on the widest variety of sought-after species.
-Yellowfin tuna, Wahoo (tied with the Shortfin Mako for the title of Earth’s fastest fish), Dorado (also known as Mahi-Mahi or Dolphin Fish), and Yellowtail are the usual species sought.
+Yellowfin tuna, Wahoo (competing with the Shortfin Mako and the sailfish for the title of Earth’s fastest fish), Dorado (also known as Mahi-Mahi or Dolphin Fish), and Yellowtail are the usual species sought.

 Designed specifically for long-range San Diego-style “stand-up” fishing, the aluminum boat was over 90 feet in length and it weighed approximately 90 tons.
 Thirty-one souls were aboard, including seven highly-experienced top-shelf professional crew.